 The ATOD Task Force meets once a semester to discuss and initiate campaigns and activities that affect substance misuse both on and off campus.
 Prior registration is not required for participation or meeting attendance.
-Please follow our work on Instagram at @WPPHA, our Peer Health Advocate social media account.

 For further information regarding the ATOD Task Force, please contact Elizabeth Battiston, AOD Coordinator/Counselor, at BattistonE@wpunj.edu.